 - ICMS offers students on-campus as well as off-campus Accommodation Options.
 Remember to book well in advance to avoid disappointment.

-- If you don’t choose ICMS accommodation and choose to stay with family, a share house, or your own apartment, please bear in mind that Sydney is a big city and traffic can be an issue so you should not live too far away from your campus, especially if you have early morning lectures.
-Helpful accommodation websites include: Flatmates.com.au, Gumtree.com.au, UniLodge Student Acommodation and Iglu
+- If you don’t choose ICMS accommodation and choose to stay with family, a share house (read: Things you need to know before moving into a share house), or even your own apartment.
+One thing to remember is that Sydney is a big city and traffic can be an issue, so you should not live too far away from your campus – especially if you have early morning lectures.
+Helpful accommodation websites include: Flatmates.com.au, Gumtree.com.au, UniLodge Student Accommodation and Iglu

 Preparing to arrive in sydney